Osarz1/Chels/README.md

 WELP

-A review website created with HTMl, Bootstrap and CSS
+Description:
+This is a review website that allows users to browse and submit reviews for various products and services.

+Technologies Used
+- HTML
+- CSS
+- Bootstrap